MadrinanComLab/Exp-PocketBase/README.md

 <em>[Back to top](#top)</em>

+<section id="add-react-app-to-pb"></section>

-## Adding React Application to PocketBase App:
+## Adding a React Application to a PocketBase App:
-To add React app, just do the following command:
+To add the React app, just do the following command:
 ```
 npm create react-app <app_name>
 ```